Use Case: Activate for GDPR

 - Handle end-user access requests with a managed workflow that supports redaction and requests to delete or export end-user data.

-Sensitive Data Analysis
+Sensitive Data Governance

-The Request Manager component enables you to handle end-user access requests to export or delete personal data from your enterprise, with the option to redact sensitive information.
+The Request Manager application enables you to handle end-user access requests to export or delete personal data from your enterprise, with the option to redact sensitive information.
 Request Manager also enables you to define the individuals who are responsible for reviewing documents collected in the request.

-The Entity Manager component enables you to manage the different types of personally identifiable information (PII) that Activate can identify while analyzing content.
+The Entity Manager application enables you to manage the different types of personally identifiable information (PII) that Activate can identify while analyzing content.
 There are many types of PII, also called entities, that are built-in to the software.
 You can also create more specific entities from existing ones, or create completely custom entities with regular expressions.

 Getting Started with Activate